 The parents of young and disabled children have the right to apply for flexible working, including carers of adults.

 Flexibility in the workplace can mean part-time work, flexi-time, job-sharing, staggered hours or term-time working.
-However, you must make sure that you have a contract of employment flexibility that covers hours, times and places of work.
+However, you must make sure that you have a contract of employment Employment means having a job. flexibility that covers hours, times and places of work.

 Talking to your child about their learning disability